raulpetru/DIY_SpaceMouse_Profiles/README.md

 [Check out the file for all changes.](https://github.com/raulpetru/DIY_SpaceMouse_Profiles/blob/master/SpaceMouse%20Firmwares/HE_Spacemouse/HE_Spacemouse.ino)

-**_There are quite a few firmwares available around and, they can be fairly easily modified to work with this UI application._**
+**_There are quite a few firmwares available around and they can be fairly easily modified to work with this UI application._**

 # Instructions
 ## Set up SpaceMouse